-The Certificate holder provided the following description for the products under assessment.
-Unilin Thin-R Underfloor Insulation Boards (XT/HYF and XT/PR_UF) comprise rigid polyisocyanurate (PIR) foam boards with composite foil-facings.
-The boards have the nominal characteristics shown in Table 1.
+The Certificate holder provided the following description for the product under assessment.
+Unilin Safe-R Underfloor Insulation (SR/UF) consists of a closed-cell rigid phenolic foam (PF) board with a perforated composite foil facing on both sides.

+The product has the nominal characteristics given in Table 1.